allianceauth/allianceauth/docs/installation/services/openfire.md

 # Openfire

- Openfire is a jabber (XMPP) server.
+ Openfire is a Jabber (XMPP) server.

 ## Prepare Your Settings
  - Add `'allianceauth.services.modules.openfire',` to your `INSTALLED_APPS` list